Saint Lucia and saffron buns

 Or if you don’t want it with milk, warm some glögg (mulled wine) with raisin and almond in the cup… That’s what we’re having tonight.
 Very Swedish all of this, hope you can share some of our tradition, let me know about your own – and don’t forget to light a candle for St Lucia (he patron saint of the blind) too!
 Plus please enjoy the free downloadable labels I posted below – great for Christmas presents!

-Light and darkness - photo by iHanna
+Light in the darkness - photo by iHanna (Photo copyright Hanna Andersson 2007)

 Link: More information about Swedish traditions and Lucia – very interesting to read even for Swedes!